 Barclays child account review

-Barclays offers a wide range of current accounts and savings accounts for children and teens, so you have good chances of finding what you are looking for.
+Barclays offers a wide range of current accounts and savings accounts for children and teens, so you have a good chance of finding what you are looking for.

 Introducing your kids to banking from an early age is a great way of teaching them how to save, manage their money and get organised.
 In a nutshell, it prepares them for adult life.